List of G.I. Joe: A Real American Hero characters: Bullhorn

 Bullhorn is the G.I.
 Joe Team's hostage negotiator.
 His real name is Stephen A. Ferreira.
 He was born in Providence, Rhode Island, and was first released as an action figure in 1990.
 Version 2 was released in 2008 for the International G.I.
 Convention which was held in Dallas, Texas.
 It came with the transport called "S.W.A.T.
 R.T.V."
 This was produced in relation with the "Official G.I.
 Joe Collectors' Club".

 Bullhorn taught hand to hand combat at the F.B.I.
 Academy in Qauntico, Virginia.
 He is also a contender for the "national practical pistol title", another skill practiced at the academy.
 He is noted as being a reckless driver.

 Bullhorn appeared in the DiC G.I.
 Joe animated series, voiced by David Wills.

 Bushido

 Bushido is the G.I.
-Joe Team's snow ninja.
+Joe Team's snow ninja and member of Ninja Force.
 His real name is Lloyd S. Goldfine.
 His primary military specialty is cold weather specialist.
 His secondary military specialty is strategist.
 His birthplace is Hollis, Queens, New York.
 He has trained in Iceland and continues to prefer to train in cold weather environments.
 He wears a helmet similar to the one his father wore.
-He considers fellow Ninja Force member Banzai his 'blood brother'.
+He considers fellow Ninja Force member Banzai his "blood brother".